Diseases from goats and livestock

 Goats may be kept for milk production, either to consume fresh or for making cheese, yogurt or other dairy products.
 Public Health recommends that all milk, including goat's milk, be pasteurized to kill harmful bacteria prior to use.
 Drinking raw (unpasteurized) milk, or eating products made from raw milk can be dangerous because raw milk can be contaminated with harmful bacteria.
 Diarrhea and stomach pain (which may be severe) can result from infections with Campylobacter, Salmonella, or E. coli O157:H7 bacteria in milk.
 Severe kidney damage from infection with E. coli O157:H7 (called hemolytic uremic syndrome, or HUS) may result, especially in young children.
 Another risk is miscarriage, stillbirth or severe illness or death in the newborn when a pregnant woman is infected with Listeria bacteria, which can be present in unpasteurized milk.

 Brucellosis is a bacterial infection that can affect goats and other livestock such as sheep and cows and wild ruminants such as deer, elk and bison.
 Brucellosis causes abortion or stillbirth in animals.
 Brucellosis is rare in livestock in the U.S. but common in many other countries.
 People most often get infected from direct contact with the placenta and other discharges from animals that are giving birth.
 Infected animals can shed the Brucella bacteria in milk and in vaginal fluids after abortion or birth.
 People can also get infected from consuming unpasteurized milk and other dairy products from infected animals.
 Symptoms in people vary, but serious disease can occur.
-Dogs can also get brucellosis but this type is rarely spreads to people.
+Dogs can also get brucellosis but the dog type rarely spreads to people.

 Campylobacteriosis is an infection of the intestines caused by a bacteria called Campylobacter.
 The bacteria is commonly found in the feces of infected animals and in food products contaminated with the bacteria during processing or preparation.
 Raw or undercooked chicken is one of the most common sources of human infection.